Underbank: Landmarks

 The Underbank contains many historic listed buildings, such as the remnants of the medieval town wall, the Tudor Underbank Hall and the Three Shires Hall, and several Victorian buildings.

-Culture
+In popular culture

-The Underbank was used as a filming location for 2019 BBC sitcom Scarborough, for the Geraldine's of Scarborough hair salon.
+The Underbank was used as a filming location for the 2019 BBC sitcom Scarborough, for the Geraldine's of Scarborough hair salon.

-2020 Netflix thriller The Stranger would additionally feature the Underbank.
+The 2020 Netflix thriller The Stranger also featured the Underbank.